SERG-Delft/JCOMIX/README.md

 Note: only works when using a multi environment
 Must be true or false.

-* use-result-actor: whether to use the result actor
-Must be true or false.

 ## Developing Custom Extensions
 This tool has been developed to allow for a lot of extension.